Biduleman/NES_MiSTer_DirectSave/README.md

 This is an FPGA implementation of the NES/Famicom based on [FPGANES](https://github.com/strigeus/fpganes) by Ludvig Strigeus and ported to MiSTer.

+## !!!WARNING!!!
+This version of the core has the OSD check disabled for saving.
+If AUTOSAVE is turned ON, anytime the SRAM is written to, it will also be written to the SD card with **no confirmation from the user**.

+This is highly experimental, I am not responsible for any MiSTer installation rendered inoperable, any lost files or any broken SD cards.

+**INSTALL AT YOUR OWN RISK**

 ## Features
  * Supports saves for most games
  * Savestates